CTS 2322 (Unix/Linux Administration II) Project #5

 • Verify correct version of gcc is installed with gcc --versionWhat version of gcc do you have installed, and what is the minimal version required?

-• Gather hardware information that may be useful when configuring:
+• Gather hardware information that may be useful when configuring.
+There are several utilities that could be used for this; here's one way:

-(View an annotated listing of the hardware information collected by running the above command.
+(View an annotated listing of the hardware information collected by running the above command on an old PC.
 This will help you understand how to interpret this information.)

 11. Now configure your kernel.
 This is the hardest part for newbies!
 It is possible to configure using standard configurations, or old kernel configurations.
-See make help for choices, and note that Fedora puts old config files in /boot.
+See make help for choices, and note that Fedora puts the installed kernels' config files in /boot.

 The current config is a good place to start.
-Copy that file to ./.config.
+Copy the current kernel's config file from the /boot directory into your current directory, using the file name .config.
 Now run these commands to begin:

-make oldconfig # to update .config with new options; choose the default for everything
+make olddefconfig # to update .config with new options set to default values

-make xconfig # to complete the configuration usig a GUI interface
+make xconfig # to complete the configuration usig a Qt GUI interface

-For most choices you have the option of including the code in the base kernel (a checkmark shows), including it as a module (a dot shows), or not including it at all (the checkbox is empty).
+With gconfig, for most choices you have the option of including the code in the base kernel (a checkmark shows), including it as a module (a dot shows), or not including it at all (the checkbox is empty).
 The defaults include a lot of useless stuff as modules, which doesn't hurt a thing except take up extra disk space.
 However it can cause the build to last several hours!
-If you skip some code for now and decide you need it later, it is not hard to re-run make xconfig, and mark the code to be included as a module.
-Then you build just the missing code with make all modules modules_install.
+If you skip some code for now and decide you need it later, it is not hard to re-run “make xconfig”, and mark the code to be included as a module.
+Then you build just the missing code with “make all modules_install”.
 (Of course you will need to update the initrd image as well, or your new module won't be available to the kernel until after the root filesystem has been remounted.)

 If you're not sure which options to include, examine the system information you printed earlier for clues.
 A number of changes to the default configuration are shown below, by way of illustration.
 Your configuration will be very different than this!
 I provide this information for an example only.